 "New data on adoption and foster care suggests that while the number of children in foster care remains steady, the adoption rate continues to climb.According to statistics released by HHS' Administration for Children and Families, approximately 1"...

-In adults following a single administration of Zingo™ (lindocaine hydrochloride monohydrate) the plasma levels of lidocaine were below the limit of detection (5 ng/mL).
-Signs of central nervous system (CNS) toxicity may start at plasma concentrations of lidocaine as low as 1000 ng/mL, and the risk of seizures generally increases with increasing plasma levels.
+In adults following a single administration of ZINGO® the plasma levels of lidocaine were below the limit of detection (5 ng/ml).
+Signs of central nervous system (CNS) toxicity may start a plasma concentrations of lidocaine as low as 1000 ng/ml, and the risk of seizures generally increases with increasing plasma levels.
 Very high levels of lidocaine can cause respiratory arrest, coma, decreases in cardiac output, total peripheral resistance, and mean arterial pressure, ventricular arrhythmias, and cardiac arrest.
-The toxicity of coadministered local anesthetics is thought to be at least additive.
+The toxicity of coadminsitered local anesthetics is thought to be at least additive.
 In the absence of massive topical overdose or oral ingestion, other etiologies for the clinical effects or overdosage from other sources of lidocaine or other local anesthetics should be considered.
 The management of overdosage includes close monitoring, supportive care, and symptomatic treatment.
 Dialysis is of negligible value in the treatment of acute overdosage of lidocaine.

 Additional Zingo Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Parenting and Pregnancy

 Get tips for baby and you.